trespass

 A trespassed young person must not be invited (either verbally or in writing) to enter premises from which they are trespassed.

-If the young person is invited in and enters the premises, the Trespass Notice is voided upon the young person re-entering the property.
-This includes the client being invited in by error.
+If the young person is invited in and enters the premises, the trespass notice is invalid upon the young person re-entering the property.
+This includes the when the young person has been invited in by error.

 issuing the trespass notice

-The Youth Service provider involved must first record all incident details in ART under Task category: Issues Management Task type: Trespass Notification and send the completed ART task to YSSU.
+The Youth Service provider involved must first record all incident details in an ART task and send it to YSSU.
+Task category: Issues Management Task type: Trespass Notification

 If an incident has occurred or a person is behaving inappropriately: